WELCOME.

 There is the option of stairs or elevator to take you to the 5th floor.
 The elevators are small but can accommodate an average sized bike, chair or scooter.

-The space is close to bike routes and you are welcome to bring your bike into the treatment room.
+The building is close to bike routes and you are welcome to bring your bike into the treatment room.

 Nearest bus routes: 4, 7, 114, 16, 19, 22, 20, R5, 209, 211, 214.
 Closest train station: Stadium-Chinatown (3-5 minute walk).